anovos/anovos-docs/docs/docs/setting-up-your-environment/anovos-on-local/index.md

 ### Step 1: Software Prerequisites

-Anovos requires Spark (2.4.x), Python (3.7.*) and Java(8) to be setup in order to run in local environment.
-Kindly look at the following links for setting up Spark, Python and Java in local:
+Anovos requires Spark (2.4.x), Python (3.7.*) and Java(8) to be set up to run in a local environment.
+The following links are useful for setting up Spark, Python and Java in local:

 [Spark 2.4.8](https://spark.apache.org/docs/2.4.8/ )
 [Python 3.7](https://www.python.org/downloads/release/python-378/)